danielvm-git/binance-trading-robot/README.md

 5. Create a new Pull Request

 ## Version History
+* 0.0.6
+ * Bugfix - Webhook not working properly after the previous update
 * 0.0.5
  * New feature - MM's spreadsheet helper
  * Layout - new field "Side" on Open Positions table